 “Simon Peter, a bondservant and apostle of Jesus Christ, to those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ.”

 Peter viewed himself first as a slave of Jesus Christ.
-“Bondservant” is not strong enough translation.
+“Bondservant” is not a strong enough translation.
 The “bondservant” was a slave.
 Everyone understood this term in the Roman Empire since there were about fifty million slaves in the Empire.
 In fact, there were more slaves than there were freemen.
 Slaves numbered four or five times more than the number of Roman citizens.
 Numerous wars of conquest had swelled the numbers of the slave class to an enormous extent.
 Prisoners of war made up a large part of that number.
 Slaves had few rights.
 There was no Society for the Prevention of Cruelty to Slaves in the Roman Empire of the first century.
 A man could do anything he wanted with his slaves.

 Peter calls himself a slave of Jesus Christ.
 Slave to Christ is the highest role anyone could possess.
 This is the way God honors the Christian (John 12:26).
 The slave ultimately becomes a king (Revelation 1:6).
 True joy comes from serving the King.

 Peter essentially says, “I am a slave of Christ.
 I have no rights.
 I give myself lock, stock, and barrel to the Lord Jesus.
 Jesus completely possesses me.
-Everything else is incidental, whether it be my wife, children, career, profession, my health, or future.
+Everything else is incidental, whether it be my wife, children, career, profession, health, or future.
 He is my Master and Lord!”
 No wonder God specially used Peter.
 God uses people like that.

 Paul viewed himself as a slave as well (Romans 1:1).